ceglabsagarshinde/Kadaknath_Project/Fig1/Readme.md

-This folder contains the following files:
+This folder contains the following subfolders:

 1. Fig1A: This folder contains R code for the Asia and China map generation.
 A map of Asia and China used in Fig1 has been provided.